adechan/React-Applications/netflix-clone/README.md

-## If you want to try to application:
+## If you want to try the application:
 https://netflix-clone-8db03.web.app/